How to Improve SEO Rankings

 RSS feeds are a good way to backlink to your site, because when you create your feed, it will include a listing of all the content on your site, along with embedded links to your posts and articles.
 The feeds go to RSS aggregators who distribute the content to hundreds of other locations, thus increasing your visibility.

 Guest blogging is a good way to get your name out beyond those who already follow you or visit your site.
-As you grow your network and begin to become an industry expert, reach out to those in your field and attempt to contribute to other blogs and sites.
+While the practice is a bit dated, it’s can still help improve SEO rankings.
+Keep in mind, however, that Google has stated you should only be doing this with sources you can vouch for.
+As you grow your network, increase brand recognition, and begin to become an industry expert, reach out to those in your field and attempt to contribute to other blogs and sites.
 In your posts, you can backlink to your site, which of course can generate more traffic to your site.

-But the important thing is to get your name out; the bigger your reach, the more people you’ll come in contact with.
-And you’ll also improve your Google ranking.
-Of course, you should return the favor by inviting industry experts to contribute to your site and blog.
+But the important thing is to get your name out; the bigger your reach, the more people you’ll meet.
+And you’ll also improve Google rankings.
+Of course, don’t forget to pay it forward – you should return the favor by inviting industry experts to contribute to your site and blog.
+This can help bring traffic and new visitors to your site because your guest bloggers will surely share the link to your site with their followers.
+Finally, don’t be shy about asking some heavy hitters in your industry to guest blog on your site; the worst thing that can happen is that they say no.

 - Selecting an easy-to-read font and font size.